tmilne5/Trust-the-Critics/README.md

 ### WGAN generation
 For completeness we include the code that was used to obtain the WGAN FID statistics in Table 3 of the paper, which includes the wgan_gp.py and wgan_gp_eval.py scripts.
-The former train a WGAN with the InfoGAN architecture on the dataset specified by the 'target' argument, saving generator model dictionaries in the folder specified by 'temp_dir' at ten equally spaced stages in training.
-The latter evaluates the performance of the generator with the different model dictionaries in 'temp_dir'.
+The former trains a WGAN with the InfoGAN architecture on the dataset specified by the 'target' argument, saving generator model dictionaries in the folder specified by 'temp_dir' at ten equally spaced stages in training.
+The wgan_gp_eval.py script evaluates the performance of the generator with the different model dictionaries in 'temp_dir'.

 The necessary arguments to run wgan_gp.py are:
 * 'target' : The name of the dataset to generate (can be either 'mnist', 'fashion' or 'cifar10').